 Pmight receive the two events either in order

-The reason for this is that internal system messages has their own mailboxes therefore the ordering of enqueue calls of a user and system message cannot guarantee the ordering of their dequeue times.
+The reason for this is that internal system messages have their own mailboxes therefore the ordering of enqueue calls of a user and system messages cannot guarantee the ordering of their dequeue times.

 Relying on the stronger reliability in this section is not recommended since it will bind your application to local-only deployment: an application may have to be designed differently (as opposed to just employing some message exchange patterns local to some actors) in order to be fit for running on a cluster of machines.
 Our credo is “design once, deploy any way you wish”, and to achieve this you should only rely on The General Rules.

 The Akka test suite relies on not losing messages in the local context (and for non-error condition tests also for remote deployment), meaning that we actually do apply the best effort to keep our tests stable.
 A local

 tell operation can however fail for the same reasons as a normal method call can on the JVM:

 In addition, local sends can fail in Akka-specific ways: